oisintohak/Workout-Interval-Timer---MS2/README.md

 ### - Surface (What will the finished product look like? - What colors, typography, and design elements will we use?)
 - Minimal interface.
 - Contrasting accents for work/rest times to act as instant visual signal to users.

+### - Planning
+ - Timer function needss to differentiate between work & rest times.
+ - When paused, current round number needs to be saved
+ - Add all round times to get total runtime, keep track of elapsed time and compare to length of rounds to calculate current round.